Early Access: The Death of the Release Date

 What is Early Access?

 I'm not sure precisely when this started, but I know that Early Access became a common scenario for video games within the past 7 years.
 It partially had to do with an increase in players wanting to play games while they were still in Alpha or Beta.
-I never cared much myself to play a version of the game so unfinished that I was essentially acting the part of a QA tester and experiencing bugs everywhere, but there were a ton of people who just wanted to get a chance to try out games as early as possible.
+I never cared much to play a version of the game so unfinished that I was essentially acting the part of a QA tester and experiencing bugs everywhere, but there were a ton of people who just wanted to get a chance to try out games as early as possible.
 Publishers caught on to this trend and began releasing betas of their games to have the general public test, provide feedback, and give developers an idea of the number of people who would be playing their games at launch.
-Betas and their transformation into a "benefit" to players are a whole other subject, but the point I'm making her is: they were the "early access" of their day.
+Betas and their transformation into a "benefit" to players are a whole other subject, but the point I'm making here is: they were the "early access" of their day.
 A few years later, crowd-funding sites like Kickstarter changed the game, yet again.
 Suddenly, betas and whatever form of early access to an unfinished video game didn't have to be simply a free demo.
 It could be something players could pay for.

 Steam, the PC marketplace with the most money, seemed to coin the term "early access" and was one of the first places that I recall using the concept so readily.
-It's still a relatively new concept, since some marketplaces on consoles don't yet identify those products in a way that's very clear.
+It's still a relatively new concept since some marketplaces on consoles don't yet identify those products in a way that's very clear.
 However, it's one of the simpler concepts to explain: You pay the same price you would pay for the finished product with the expectation that your money will help fund the development of the game, which grants you access to the game early; you can play it as it is updated all the way up to and past the final release date.
 Sometimes, like it is on Kickstarter, the developer will advertise special rewards for people who fund the game in early access.
 If it sounds a little shady, there are plenty of examples in which you're right.

 A large majority of the games on Steam that are in early access will never be released.
-It's rare for one of them to ever be completed and much more common for the con-artist developers to take money from the investors and disappear, or for the project to get cancelled because the funds were mismanaged.
+It's rare for one of them to ever be completed and much more common for the con artist developers to take money from the investors and disappear, or for the project to get canceled because the funds were mismanaged.
 There's no real refund process for early access, and unlike being an investor or executive producer, you don't really get a say in the development of a game.
 You can leave a comment or troll the game forums with your own armchair development ideas, but that's it.
 You are just giving your money to a stranger, hoping that your small contribution will help them further improve their product until it is finally available, and, as a reward, you get to play their unfinished product in the meantime.

-If you're thinking, "this sounds super sketchy; why would anyone contribute to an early access game?" there are still some success stories in which the early funding helped produce a great game.
+If you're thinking, "This sounds super sketchy; why would anyone contribute to an early access game?" there are still some success stories in which the early funding helped produce a great game.
 Darkest Dungeon was one of the best games that was in early access for a while and was eventually released.
-A fair amount of the game was done before it was accessible, so what early-access contributors like myself got to play was still a game that worked, was fun, and wasn't going to change too drastically over time.
+A fair amount of the game was done before it was accessible, so what early-access contributors like myself got to play was still a game that worked, was fun and wasn't going to change too drastically over time.
 When it was finally released, the finished product was still very similar to its early access form, just with some new characters, dungeons, and mechanics changes.

 Sunless Sea was another game to come out of early access and succeed upon final release.
 It went through some bigger changes than Darkest Dungeon in terms of the mechanics, with completely different ways in which the combat would be controlled.
 However, like Darkest Dungeon, it was still a small indie game that may not have been completed had contributions from the public not been allowed to fund it during its development.

 Then there's the big indie elephant in the room, Player Unknown's: Battlegrounds (aka PUBg).
 At the time of this article's publication, PUBg is still in early access.
 However, it is now the most popular game on Steam and has "sold" over 5 million digital copies.
 The game is not even done yet and may not be finished until next year, but it has become the most popular and successful game of 2017.
 With a game that has been so successful and widely accepted in its current state, what does it mean for it to be "done"?
 They'll never get rid of every bug or balance the game's combat to perfection.
 They've also managed to hit a wide enough market that a release date doesn't even matter.
 People may not be talking about PUBg in 2018 like they are this year, yet that may be the year in which it is actually released.
-At this point, the funding from early access doesn't matter anymore, because the developer's have gotten all the funding they will ever need to complete the game.
+At this point, the funding from early access doesn't matter anymore, because the developers have gotten all the funding they will ever need to complete the game.
 All they have to do is slap a date on it and call it "done," then continue with post-release patches.

 And that's the thing.
 Even when the game is "done" it's still never done.
 You have the pre-release patches, aka the development of a game.
 You also have post-release patches.
 Essentially, there is no such thing as a finished game anymore.
 The only time a game is "done" is when the developer stops working on it altogether and abandons it.
 It made sense for games to still have release dates and post-release patches because it allowed developers to see what the public has to say and make the necessary adjustments they may not have thought to do during development—not to mention, marketing is utterly dependent on having a day they can point to in order to properly advertise a product.
 Sometimes it's tough to catch every flaw when you're deeply embedded in your projects, so it makes sense to be able to go back and fix the problems after you've made it available to the public.
 But what if you let the public in while development is happening?
 Is there any reason to have post-release updates?
 What are you saying when you say a game is "released"?
 The public already has it, at what point do they judge a game without the disclaimer "it's unfinished"?

-These sort of questions are what I think of when I look at games like PUBg, or No Man's Sky, or Fortnite (which we'll get to in a second).
+These sorts of questions are what I think of when I look at games like PUBg, or No Man's Sky, or Fortnite (which we'll get to in a second).
 In the past, when a game was done, we could be far more critical of it and say whether or not it met our expectations or accomplished what it set out to do.
-Now that there is no real end point for a game's development, it's become much more complicated.
+Now that there is no real endpoint for a game's development, it's become much more complicated.
 PUBg is the ultimate success story when it comes to benefiting from early access.
 It's a broken mess of a game that is still mostly fun and wildly popular.
-No Man's Sky is on the opposite side of this, because it is a case in which it would have benefited from just being labeled as "early access."
+No Man's Sky is on the opposite side of this because it is a case in which it would have benefited from just being labeled as "early access."

 Think about it.
-No Man's Sky had mountains of expectations to overcome, because the public was building them up and up before they could play it.
+No Man's Sky had mountains of expectations to overcome because the public was building them up and up before they could play it.
 The marketing, the public appearances, and the speculation from the fans were creating an image of the game that might have been what the developers wanted to achieve eventually, but since they had a release date, they weren't able to do everything they wanted in time.
 Since its release, they've changed the game and added a lot of mechanics.
 Had the "release date" been changed to the "early access availability date" think of how much different everyone would have been towards it.
 There might still have been disappointment, but consider how much benefit of the doubt No Man's Sky would have gotten instead of ire.
 If you knew it wasn't done, and the developers kept talking about what they're still going to put into it, would it have done much better if its "release date" was this year?
 The version players bought last year and hated was an early access game; these post-release patches have finally brought the product up to a more widely accepted state of "finished," and the developers can continue to further improve it going forward.
-Once again, I genuinely believe the messaging is what killed that game and the developers have had to work extremely hard at trying to get the public back on board with it, when they should have either just called it "early access" last year or waited until this year to "release" it.
+Once again, I genuinely believe the messaging is what killed that game and the developers have had to work extremely hard at trying to get the public back on board with it when they should have either just called it "early access" last year or waited until this year to "release" it.

 Speaking of messaging problems...